Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 ### LISTS

-The list is a dynamic array, its support dynamic changes because of the resize operation available to it.
+The list is a dynamic array.
+It supports dynamic changes because of the resize operation available to it.

-Consider a list A of size N, if a new item is appended to list A, then python creates a new list, which is large enough to hold the N element and the new element.
-So instead of allocation N + 1 items, M items are allocated, M > N. The old list is copied to the new list and the old list is deleted or destroyed.
-It is recommended that this number of allocations should be reduced by requesting extra space while allocation is done the first time.
-Since memory copies are expensive to maintain if the list starts growing.
+Consider a list A of size N if a new item is added to list A, then python under the hood creates a new list, which is large enough to hold both the N elements and the new element.
+So instead of allocating N + 1 space for the new list, M sized list is assigned, where M >> N. The old list of N elements is copied to the new list of size M, and the old list is deleted.
+It is recommended that the number of such allocations is less.
+To avoid such allocation frequently, python creates a new list with extra space because memory copies are expensive to maintain if the list starts growing.

 *List allocation equation*